neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartII/Installation.rst

-Configuration/			Application specific configuration, grouped by contexts Data/					Persistent and temporary data, including caches, logs, resources and the database Packages/				Contains sub directories which in turn contain package directories Packages/Framework/		Packages which are part of the official FLOW3 distribution Packages/Application/	Application specific packages Web/					Public web root
+Configuration/			Application specific configuration, grouped by contexts Data/					Persistent and temporary data, including caches, logs, resources and the database Packages/				Contains sub directories which in turn contain package directories Packages/Framework/		Packages which are part of the official TYPO3 Flow distribution Packages/Application/	Application specific packages Web/					Public web root
 ======================	===================================================================================

-A FLOW3 application usually consists of the above directories.
-As you see, most of them contain data which is specific to your application, therefore upgrading the FLOW3 distribution is a matter of replacing *Packages/Framework/* by a new release.
+A TYPO3 Flow application usually consists of the above directories.
+As you see, most of them contain data which is specific to your application, therefore upgrading the TYPO3 Flow distribution is a matter of replacing *Packages/Framework/* by a new release.

-FLOW3 is a package based system which means that all code, documentation and other resources are bundled in packages.
+TYPO3 Flow is a package based system which means that all code, documentation and other resources are bundled in packages.
 Each package has its own directory with a defined sub structure.
 Your own PHP code and resources will usually end up in a package residing below *Packages/Application/*.
 You're free to create